Higher Dimer Covers on Snake Graphs: Matrix Products in

 If $n$ is odd, then $X = R^{a_1}L^{a_2} \cdots R^{a_n}W$, and $X' = X WR^{-1}L$, and again the first column is preserved.

-$(b)$ Let $X$ be as above, and this time $X' = \Lambda(1)\Lambda(a_1-1) \Lambda(a_2) \cdots \Lambda(a_n)$.
-Note that the $\Lambda$-matrices are symmetric, we have $X^\top=\Lambda(a_n) \Lambda(a_{n-1}) \cdots \Lambda(a_1)$.
+$(b)$ Let $X$ be as above, and this time $X' = \Lambda^{(m)}(1)\Lambda^{(m)}(a_1-1) \Lambda^{(m)}(a_2) \cdots \Lambda^{(m)}(a_n)$.
+Note that the $\Lambda$-matrices are symmetric, we have $X^\top=\Lambda^{(m)}(a_n) \Lambda^{(m)}(a_{n-1}) \cdots \Lambda^{(m)}(a_1)$.
 Therefore $(X')^\top = X^\top L^{-1}RW$ (if $n$ is even), which has the same first column as $X^\top$ by the argument above.
 Taking transpose, this means $X'$ and $X$ have same first row.
 The calculation when $n$ is odd is similar. \end {proof}

-\begin{remark} We note for later use that since we proved the entire first columns of $X$ and $X'$ are the same, not only do we get the equality of the $(1,1)$-entries, as explicitly stated in the $n$ even case for statement (a), but we in fact get equality of $X$ and $X'$ for all entries $(i,1)$ in the first column. \end{remark}
+\begin{remark} We note for later use that since we proved the entire first column of $X$ and of $X'$ are the same, not only do we get the equality of the $(1,1)$-entries, as explicitly stated in the $n$ even case for statement (a), but we in fact get equality of $X$ and $X'$ for all entries $(i,1)$ in the first column.
+For part (b), the same holds for the first row of the matrices. \end{remark}

-In the proof of the following theorem, we choose to use lattice paths of the dual snake graph $\mathcal{G}^*$ (rather than dimer covers of $\mathcal{G}$), since it makes the argument easier (e.g. \Cref{rm:dimer-vs-path}), even though the main objects we are studying are $m$-dimer covers.
+In the proof of the following theorem, we choose to use lattice paths of the dual snake graph $\mathcal{G}^*$ (rather than dimer covers of $\mathcal{G}$), since it makes the argument easier (e.g. Remark \ref{rm:dimer-vs-path}), even though the main objects we are studying are $m$-dimer covers.